Understanding PubSub+ Insights Dashboards for Advanced Monitoring

 • HTTP Requests Sent (msgs): A Timeseries widget that shows the highest value for the rate (per second) of messages sent via POST to RDPs for the time interval selected.

-• HTTP Request Errors - Conn.
-Closed: A Query Value widget that shows a count of the RDP connections that were closed.
+• Last HTTP Request Errors - Conn.
+Closed: A query value widget that shows the last count of the RDP connections that were closed.

 • HTTP Request Errors - Connection Closed: A widget that shows request errors due to closed connection.

-• Successful HTTP Responses: A Query Value widget that shows a count of the RDP messages that received a POST response of SUCCESS.
+• Last Successful HTTP Responses: A query value widget that shows the last count of the RDP messages that received a POST response of SUCCESS.

 • Successful HTTP Response Received: A Timeseries Widget that shows a graph of the RDP messages that received a POST response of SUCCESS over a time interval (default is 10-minute intervals).

-• Error HTTP Responses: A Query Value widget that shows a count of the RDP messages that received a POST response of ERROR.
+• Last Error HTTP Responses: A query value widget that shows the last count of the RDP messages that received a POST response of ERROR.

 • Error HTTP Response Received: A Timeseries Widget that shows a graph of the RDP messages that received a POST response of ERROR over a time interval (default is 10-minute intervals).